ethandsz/UnderwaterORB/README.md

 cmake .. -D WITH_GSTREAMER=ON -D PYTHON3_EXECUTABLE=/usr/bin/python3 -D BUILD_opencv_python3=ON
 ```

-ensure in the cmake output you see that it is building python3 bindings and it is building g streamer
+ensure in the cmake output you see that it is building g streamer, python bindings not needed for this stuff.
 ```
 --   Video I/O:
 --     FFMPEG:                      YES